 Having the advertising space at a stadium is great, and if you utilize our tips above on how to get the most out of your ad, you’re halfway there.
 But all of that will be fruitless labor if your ad design isn’t appealing.
 Designing a great ad can be done when you follow these seven tips:

 Limit the number of colors that you use in your ads.
 The more colors you include, the longer it will take the audience to process your ad.
-Keep it simple and limit yourself to two or three colors.
+So keep it simple and limit yourself to two or three colors.

 Make Use of Negative Space

 Following the same logic of using only a few colors, we encourage you to embrace negative space in your ad.
-The empty space in your ad makes it easier for customers to take in your ad and understand what you’re trying to communicate.
-Too many words or pictures on an ad clutters your image and make it more difficult to understand your message.
+The space in your ad makes it easier for customers to take in your ad and understand what you’re trying to communicate.
+Conversely, too many words or pictures on an ad clutters your image and makes it more difficult to understand your message.

 Use Your Logo

 Using your logo is essential to a good ad design.
 This builds brand recognition among the audience.
 A logo can communicate just as much or more than words can, and it helps customers remember you outside of the stadium.

 They say imitation is the sincerest form of flattery, but that does not apply to stadium advertising.
 You only have a small window of time—or a small space on a banner or sign—to market yourself.
 An original ad prevents confusion, solidifies your brand identity, and establishes credibility with fans.

 Your ad should be engaging but concise.
 When your ad is over, the consumer should articulate who you are, what you offer, and where they can go to get your services.

 Sports fans are a fun and wild crowd.
 This opens up a lot of doors for crazy, funny, and captivating advertising.
 Tailoring your ads to your audience is a sure-fire way to create something memorable.